 For instance, we take a look at their various pricing plans.
-So we have personal, premium, business e-commerce.
-Now in my opinion as a content creator and as a professional blogger and I’m not saying that it sounds so arrogant but I’m just saying like as someone who does this stuff for a living the only viable option is the “business plan” because the business plan comes down to let’s scroll down here so right here install plugins and extend the functionality of your site so you have to pay 25 a month for one website.
+So we have Personal, Premium, Business E-commerce.
+Now in my opinion as a content creator and as a professional blogger I’m not saying that it sounds so arrogant!
+But I’m just saying like as someone who does this stuff for a living the only viable option is the “business plan”.
+So you have to pay 25 a month for one website.

 Just to be able to install any theme that you want in any plug-in that you want whereas like.

 Right now you can just jump over to like Bluehost or site ground or name here or whatever and pay a much lower fee to have multiple websites and use WordPress and have full-featured full access to it.